leinonen/go-lisp/README.md

 - Comments can appear anywhere in the code
 - Useful for documenting code and adding explanations

+### Module System
+- `(module name (export sym1 sym2...) body...)` - Define a module with exported symbols
+- `(import module-name)` - Import all exported symbols from a module into current scope
+- `(load "filename.lisp")` - Load and execute a Lisp file
+- `module.symbol` - Qualified access to module symbols without importing

 ### Advanced Function Features
 - **First-class functions**: Functions can be stored in variables, passed as arguments, and returned from other functions
 - **Closures**: Functions capture and remember variables from their creation environment